OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 ### I have read everything - how can I join the developer team now?

 1. Get in touch with us!
-2. We always welcome new members to the development team in our regular oeo-dev-meetings, where organizational stuff and content related issues are discussed.
+2. We always welcome new members to the development team in our regular oeo-dev-meetings, where we discuss organizational things and content related issues.
 3. To participate in the OEO development process on GitHub, you need to be part of the [OpenEnergyFamily organization](https://github.com/OpenEnergyPlatform).
 4. Afterwards, you can follow all instructions and explainations of the general workflow in the [CONTRIBUTING.md](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CONTRIBUTING.md) on GitHub.